MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-dynamic-content-multiple-languages.md

 If we consider that terms and conditions remain standard but when they change, we want them impacting all communications, having to update multiple conditions across multiple content blocks and emails could be a time-consuming process and some emails could be missed.
 To facilitate the administration of these changes, we can introduce a level of abstraction so that changing content in a single location would reflect on all communications, countries, and languages.

 In addition, having a single variation in the content block where all languages are represented allows for country managers to confirm that the relevant languages for their country are represented in a reusable content.
-It also allows for the separation of in management, allowing the company’s legal team to manage the texts independent from the journey and email processes.
+It also allows for the separation of in management, allowing the company's legal team to manage the texts independent from the journey and email processes.

 ### Scenario 4 = Customize Dynamics 365